jankaspar/ts-discriminated-union/doc/types-explained.md

 }
 ```

-Lets get back to plain js object, this is how we can implement helper to match on them and create them:
+Lets get back to plain js object, this is how we can implement helper to match them and create them:
 ```ts
 interface LabeledTypeDescriptor<TParams, TIdentifier> extends TypeMatcher<LabeledType<TIdentifier, TParams>>{
   identifier: string